qgallouedec/semantic_segmentation/README.md

 Here are the results for these three new models.

 ![](docs/without_concat.png)

+It seems like the performance are quite similar to UNET when we replace concatenation by MIN or MAX.
+Surprisingly, the network learns much less when concatenation is replaced by addition.

 ### Other architectures
 #### The proposed architecture is an auto-encoder like architecture, i.e., composed of an encoder and a decoder.
 Is it necessary ?